socketsupply/docs/guides/faq/index.md

 The `$APP_NAME` is one of ( `Operator`, `Buckets`, `Data` , `Functions` )

+### Can I launch the application from the terminal and get logs on stdout ?

+Yes, the applications can be launched from the terminal and will provide you with logging information on stdout

+You can use the following commands

+ - MacOs : `/Applications/Operator.app/Contents/MacOS/Operator --application $APP_NAME`
+ - Linux : `operator --application $APP_NAME`

+The $APP_NAME would be `buckets`, `data` or `functions`.

+To launch the `Operator` toolbox from the terminal you do not need the `--application` command line flag and can just run either `operator` or `/Applications/Operator.app/Contents/MacOS/Operator`.

 ## How do I install Operator Tools?

 ### How do I download Operator Tools?